mo deling, v erification and testing of d ependable cri tical systems

 Accepted workshop papers will be published by Springer in "Communications in Computer and Information Science".

-Accepted and presented papers in DETECT 2021 will be invited for a special issue in the Journal of Systems Architecture (JSA), Elsevier (IF = 2.552).
+Accepted and presented papers in DETECT 2022 will be invited for a special issue. (discussions are underway with several international journals).
 Invited papers must be extended in at least 30% of new material for the journal submission.